michel-kraemer/actson/README.md

 parser or asynchronous JSON parser).
 It is event-based and can be used together with reactive libraries such as [RxJava](https://github.com/ReactiveX/RxJava).

+## Similar libraries

+* [Jackson](https://github.com/FasterXML/jackson) has a streaming API that produces JSON tokens/events.
+However, it uses blocking I/O because it reads from an `InputStream`.
+* [Aalto XML](https://github.com/FasterXML/aalto-xml) is similar to Actson but parses XML instead of JSON.

 ## Acknowledgments

 The event-based parser code and the JSON files used for testing are largely